- What is Search Engine Marketing?

 However, doing SEO is not an easy thing.
 In fact, SEO experts know how tough it is to rank a page on the top search results.
 The websites can even take years to start showing on the first ranks in SERPs.

 Using search engine marketing, you can outperform your competitor’s SEO efforts.
-And, the benefits of search engines will manifold, if your competitor is not using paid ads.
+And, the benefits of search engines will be manifold, if your competitor is not using paid ads.
 With the right SEM strategy and compelling ad copy, you are certain of reaping advantages over your competitors.

 Search engine marketing is less expensive than Traditional Advertising